Dwayne Johnson: Feud with John Cena (2011–2013)

-Sporadic appearances (2014–2019)
+Part-time appearances (2014–2023)

 In April 2014, the Rock appeared in the opening segment of WrestleMania XXX along with Stone Cold Steve Austin and Hulk Hogan.
 On the October 6 episode of Raw, the Rock made a surprise appearance to confront Rusev and Lana; this resulted in the Rock clearing Rusev from the ring.
+On the 15th Anniversary of SmackDown on October 10, the Rock would make an appearance in a backstage segment, where he and Triple H would reminisce on their past feud.

 The Rock appeared at the 2015 Royal Rumble event on January 25, 2015, during the main event match, where he helped his relative Roman Reigns fend off Big Show and Kane after Reigns eliminated them from the match.
 Reigns then won the match and the Rock endorsed him in the ring.
 The Rock appeared at WrestleMania 31 on March 29, 2015, alongside Ronda Rousey, getting into an in-ring altercation with Triple H and Stephanie McMahon.
 Rock and Rousey prevailed after he attacked Triple H and she overpowered McMahon.
 On June 27, the Rock appeared at a live event in Boston, where he confronted Bo Dallas and gave him a Rock Bottom.

-On the January 25, 2016, episode of Raw, the Rock was in a segment that saw him converse with The Miz, Big Show, Lana and Rusev before he and his relatives, The Usos, got into an altercation with then-WWE Tag Team Champions, The New Day.
+On the January 25, 2016, episode of Raw, the Rock was in a segment that saw him converse with the Miz, Big Show, Lana and Rusev before he and his relatives, the Usos, got into an altercation with then-WWE Tag Team Champions, the New Day.
 The Rock appeared at WrestleMania 32 on April 3, 2016, where he announced that WWE had broken the all-time WrestleMania attendance record before being interrupted by The Wyatt Family.
 The Rock got into a verbal back-and-forth with Bray Wyatt before having an impromptu match with Wyatt Family member Erick Rowan.
 The Rock won after giving Rowan a Rock Bottom and pinning him in six seconds, which set the record for the fastest win in WrestleMania history.
 The Rock was then aided by a returning John Cena to fend off Wyatt, Rowan and Braun Strowman.

 On the February 20, 2017, episode of Raw, the Rock made an untelevised appearance after the broadcast had gone off the air, where he promoted and filmed a scene for his then-upcoming film Fighting with My Family.
 On August 3, 2019, the Rock officially announced his retirement from professional wrestling.
-On September 30, 2019, after weeks of speculation, the Rock announced that he would be making an appearance on SmackDown's 20th Anniversary on October 4, 2019, marking his first appearance on SmackDown since October 2014 and his first televised appearance since April 2016.
-At the event, he would cut a promo with Becky Lynch before they were interrupted by King Corbin.
+On September 30, 2019, after weeks of speculation, the Rock announced that he would appear on SmackDown's 20th Anniversary on October 4, 2019, marking his first appearance on SmackDown since October 2014 and his first televised appearance since April 2016.
+At the event, he cut a promo with Becky Lynch before they were interrupted by King Corbin.
 After attacking Corbin, the Rock and Lynch celebrated in the ring.

-Impact Wrestling (2020)

-The Rock made an appearance at Impact Wrestling's 2020 Bound for Glory on October 20, 2020, in Nashville via a recorded video message to induct Ken Shamrock into the Impact Hall of Fame.
+On September 15, 2023, the Rock made a surprise return to SmackDown, in a segment with Pat McAfee and Austin Theory, who Rock took out within the segment.
+This marked his first televised appearance in WWE since October 4, 2019.